Nutritious Grass Silage for Horses

 How to Make Good Silage for Horses

 Use our products to make grass silage for horses.
 We provide high-quality bale net wrap and round bale film with premium resin as the base material.
-Our products will help you produce grass silage that is suitable for your pet horse.
+Our products will help you produce grass silage that is suitable for your horse.
 No need to worry, because our products have been trusted by various countries.

 We are Silopak, and we have been exporting since 2011.
-We provide silage film, bale net wrap, round bale film that can be used to protect fodder from all types of extreme weather.
+We provide silage film, bale net wrap, and round bale film that can be used to protect fodder from all types of extreme weather.
 You can maintain the nutritional value of silage that will be fed to livestock.
-Take care of your livestock nutrition with our quality products.
+Take care of your horse’s nutrition with our quality products.

 Characteristics of Good Silage for Horses